PRESCHOOL

 KINDERGARTEN

 Who’s Razzle Dazzle this week?
 It could be your child.
 In Kindergarten, everyone takes a turn as Razzle Dazzle kid of the week, the child who is the star, who shares his/her life story, and who is chronicled by classmates in a personal biography.
 Individualizing each child’s potential…that is what The Lexington School does best.
 Kindergarten is the true start to the academic program at The Lexington School.
 With the philosophy that four heads are better than one, the kindergarten team enjoys planning an emerging literacy and math program together.
-Journeys, Everyday Math, and Handwriting Without Tears are an integral part of the program.
+Journeys, Everyday Math, UFLI, and Handwriting Without Tears are an integral part of the program.
 With a maximum of 12 students per class, the kindergarten teachers design the class in a way that allows each child to reach his/her full potential.
 Kindergarten has a unique structure where students are in individual classrooms with one teacher for the academic part of the day and then enjoy opening the door between two classrooms to expand the environment and number of friends during the free choice part of the day.
 Adhering to a developmental philosophy, Kindergarten maintains an active learning focus, which gives children what they need individually and also keeps learning creative, fun, and fresh.
-“Specials” classes, which are taught by specialist teachers, increase in number in Kindergarten; students travel to science, drama, art, music, Spanish, P.E., and library, so Kindergartners have eight teachers on a weekly basis.
+“Specials” classes, which are taught by specialist teachers, increase in number in Kindergarten; students travel to science, citizen science, art, music, Spanish, P.E., and library, so Kindergartners have eight teachers on a weekly basis.
 That is a complete program!
 And don’t forget the focus on presentation and performance at The Lexington School.
 We teach courage, and what that means in Preschool is allowing our Kindergartners the opportunity to get up in front of each other and live audiences throughout the year.
 Our Kindergartners have fun taking risks, and they are growing each day in their curiosity and confidence, ready at year end to move to the Lower School and begin their first grade adventure!

 MONTESSORI

 It is a family way of learning – three through five year olds coexist through work and play in a way that reminds one of a sibling mentoring relationship.
 So much can happen for the individual child in Montessori because she can work in her own way alongside other individuals who have the same interests and the same pace.
 That is the Montessori way.
 Dr. Maria Montessori recognized that very young children go through periods of great sensitivity in particular areas during which they learn more easily than any time in their lives.
 She believed that it is important to educate the senses and then the intellect.
 Simple tasks like washing tables and polishing mirrors are performed from left to right, serving as a precursor to writing.
 Arranging strands of 10-unit beads lays the groundwork for algebraic equations.
 Students are given latitude to decide which projects to tackle and which interests to pursue in the six areas of the classroom – practical life, sensorial, math, language, geography, and science.
 Two fully-qualified Montessori instructors facilitate learning in an active, structured, and nurturing environment, stretching each child to reach his/her own potential.
-While The Lexington School’s Montessori program uses the American Montessori method, the students go to “specials” classes outside the Montessori classroom that run the gamut: physical education, Spanish, art, library, music, drama, and science, and in the kindergarten year, our Montessori students are exposed to the same curriculum they will experience in First Grade, a leg up in terms of their transition to the Lower School.
+While The Lexington School’s Montessori program uses the American Montessori method, the students go to “specials” classes outside the Montessori classroom that run the gamut: physical education, Spanish, art, library, music, citizen science, and science, and in the Kindergarten year, our Montessori students are exposed to the same curriculum they will experience in First Grade, a leg up in terms of their transition to the Lower School.
 The Lexington School’s Montessori is the best of both worlds!

 GOALS